RafaelArutjunjan/InformationGeometry.jl/README.md

 AIC(DM::DataModel,p::Vector)
 GeodesicDistance(DM::DataModel,p::Vector,q::Vector)
 ```
-where `Riemann` returns the components of the (1,3)-Riemann tensor and `ChristoffelSymbol` returns the (1,2) form of the Christoffel symbols.
+where `Riemann` returns the components of the (1,3)-Riemann tensor and `ChristoffelSymbol` returns the (1,2) form of the Christoffel symbols, that is, the Christoffel symbols "of the second kind".

 Calculating Kullback-Leibler divergences